Ricardo-Esteves/FCT-UNL-Projects/Software Engineering/README.md

 # Software Engineering <img align="right" width="100" height="50" src="https://camo.githubusercontent.com/b2029ffe76b249d5bdd72d48611937651db6a96a/68747470733a2f2f692e696d6775722e636f6d2f4c304e4c616a582e706e67">

-    - In this course we had to develop one projects in groups of two students with two phases.
+    - In this course, we had to develop one projects in groups of two students with two phases.
     - The language used was UML.

  ## Project First Phase